-Diversification discount means the discount to the applicant's/insured's farm premium rate their farm qualifies for based on their commodity count, as determined in accordance with section 19(c) of the WFRP Policy.
+Diversification discount means the discount to the applicant's/insured's farm premium rate their farm qualifies for based on their commodity count, as determined in accordance with section 19I of the WFRP Policy.

-Early fiscal year filer means an insured that files taxes with a fiscal year that begins prior to September 1.
+Early fiscal year filer means an insured, other than a calendar year filer, that files taxes with a fiscal year that begins prior to September 1.